 Sociological Abstracts: A primary database for research in sociology and related areas.
 Click on the "peer-reviewed" option to limit your results to just that type of journal article.
 The search boxes allow you to combine concepts to narrow your search.
 Example: political attitudes AND college students.

 Google Scholar: Enables you to search Google specifically for scholarly literature.
 Covers a wide variety of journals in all subject areas including the social sciences.
 A great place to start your research; just remember that it is not comprehensive and unfortunately there is no way to limit to peer-reviewed materials.
 There are also no abstracts to view.
 Use the "advanced search" option to focus your search more effectively.
-You get to the "advanced search" option by clicking on the little down arrow at the end of the search box.
+You can get to the "advanced search" option by clicking on the three little lines in the upper left corner of the search page.

 Academic Search Premier: Also known as Ebscohost.
 Covers a wide variety of journals in all subject areas including the social sciences.
 Also covers a lot of popular magazines that are not research-based, so be sure to click the box for "scholarly peer reviewed articles".